-The vast majority of these homes have been built and are occupied, providing tenants, like Donnie MacDonald, with quality, energy efficient homes in areas where they want to live which are close to friends and family.
+The vast majority of these homes have been built and are occupied, providing tenants with quality, energy efficient homes in areas where they want to live which are close to friends and family.

 Supplementary to our NHT programme, after we carried out initial development work, in 2015 the LAR Housing Trust was established as an independent housing charity to deliver 1,000 mid-market rent homes over the next five years.